 - Fill your test tube with water from your faucet.

-- Remove the test strip from its packaging and hold it submerged in your water.
+- Remove the test strip from its packaging and submerge it in your water for 30 seconds.

 - Remove the test strip from your sample, then wait 2 minutes.